Arsenal on this day in history. The February Files.

 12 February 1985: Ian Allinson injured as Liverpool beat Arsenal 3-0.
 In the 1984/5 season Allinson with 10 goals was joint top goal scorer in the league with Talbot and Woodcock.

 12 February 1993: Benik Afobe born.
-After multiple loans and a bad injury, he finally came good with MK Dons and was transferred on to Wolverhampton Wanderers in early 2015 and then to Premier League Bournemouth one year later.
+After multiple loans and a bad injury, he finally came good with MK Dons and was transferred to Wolverhampton Wanderers in early 2015 and then to Premier League Bournemouth one year later.
 In 2019 he signed for Stoke.

-13 February 1893: Royal Arsenal beat Third Lanark as their final season moved into its last stages, prior to the creation of the limited company and the start of the club’s first Football League season the following September.
+13 February 1893: Royal Arsenal beat Third Lanark as their final season moved into its last stages, prior to the creation of the limited company and the start of the club’s first Football League season the following September under its new name.

 13 February 1915.
 Clapton Orient 1 Arsenal 0.
 Attendance 4,000.
 Arsenal’s last ever second division London derby.
 The low crowd was part of the decline in attendance numbers following the outbreak of war in 1914.

 13 February 1926: In Chapman’s first season after one win in six, Arsenal beat Newcastle 3-0 to start run of just one defeat in nine as the club headed to its highest first division finish to date: second.

 13 February 1932: Portsmouth 0 Arsenal 2 on the way to third cup final in six years after having reached not one FA Cup final between 1886 and 1927.
 Bastin and Hulme scored.
 It was Ray Parkin’s only ever FA Cup match for Arsenal.